CC3002-Metodologias/final-reality-yuval-linker/README.md

 For events and the game controller, design patterns are used.
 Mainly the Observer pattern is used for the events of a character dying or a character beginning its turn.

 IEventHandler is the interface used to group every handler.
-This are `EnemyDeadHandler`, `EnemyTurnHandler`, `PlayerCharacterDeadHandler` and `PlayerCharacterTurnHandler`.
+These are `EnemyDeadHandler`, `EnemyTurnHandler`, `PlayerCharacterDeadHandler` and `PlayerCharacterTurnHandler`.

 `EnemyDeadHandler` and `PlayerCharacterDeadHandler` are observer for the event of a character dying.
 Since